anhnguyendepocen/peisenha.github.io/source/index.rst

 Please see my `curriculum vitae <https://github.com/peisenha/curriculum_vitae/blob/master/curriculum_vitae.pdf>`_ for more details.

-Job Market Paper
+Work in Progress
 ^^^^^^^^^^^^^^^^

 Eisenhauer, P. (2016).
-Risk and Ambiguity in Dynamic Models of Educational Choice. *Unpublished Manuscript*.
+Human Capital Investment under Risk and Ambiguity

-*	I instill a fear of model misspecification into the agents of a finite-horizon discrete choice dynamic programming model.
+*	I instill a fear of model misspecification into the agents of a dynamic human capital model.
 Agents are ambiguity averse and seek robust decisions for a variety of alternative models.
 I study the implications for agents’ decisions and the design and impact of alternative policies.

 Publications